grafana/developer-advocacy/projects/Grafana Office Hours/GOH 18 - Combining frontend and backend performance with John Hill.md

 - How are you combining Grafana and k6 to test the frontend and backend performance of your application?
 - Why k6 browser?
 	- Already using k6 on protocol-level
 	- Recommended practices you've shared with the community
+		- Do everything you can to actually demonstrate what a user is going to do
+			- Add think time
+		- Use consistent locator logic
+			- Aria locators use screenreader locators
+			- Talk to developers
+			- Make locator changes yourself to make your tests more resilient
+			- "Self-healing"
+        - It's easy to export data to different data sources
         - Working closely with developers (selector example)
         - Hybrid testing
 	        - Contract-based UI testing approach (keeping your tests in sync with the development)
 	        - Synthetic user monitoring (how can you use k6 browser for this?)
 	        - Using the same tooling
         - What use cases or scenarios can you think of where k6 browser is not a good fit?
 - Demo?
 	- openmct-performance and k6